forderud/ComSamples/README.md

 * Best practice is poorly documented.
 * Not as easily available on non-Windows platforms.
 The [MiniCOM](https://github.com/forderud/MiniCOM) project can partly mitigate this for in-process needs.

+### COM concepts
+Some common concepts:
+* **IDL**: Interface Definition Language souce file.
+Used for defining COM interfaces, classes and type libraries.
+* **Interface**: Collection of callable functions that a class can implement.
+Expressed in a language-neutral way.
+Identified by a GUID<sup>[1]</sup>.
+* **Class**: Concrete implementation of one or more COM interfaces.
+Can _optionaly_ be identified by a ClassID (CLSID) GUID<sup>[1]</sup> if class instances are directly creatable using [CoCreateInstance](https://learn.microsoft.com/en-us/windows/win32/learnwin32/creating-an-object-in-com) or similar.
+* **Type library** (TLB): Binary file format used by the COM runtime to marshal calls between languages and processes.
+Identified by a GUID<sup>[1]</sup>.
+Can either be stored in a separate TLB file, or embedded into the COM server EXE or DLL.
+* **ProgID**: Optional string-based programmatic identifier for a COM class.
+Used to map a human-readable string to a ClassID, so that developers doesn't need to work directly with the underlying GUID.

+<sup>[1]</sup> Globally Unique Identifier (GUID) are 128bit values typically expressed as a `{xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx}` hexadecimal string.
+Must be globally unique, so they **cannot be copied between projects**.
+Typically generated with the `uuidgen.exe` tool from a Developer Command Prompt.

 ### COM server types
 COM servers can be compiled as either:
 * **DLL**: Server that runs in the _same process_ as the client (in-process)<sup>[1]</sup>.
 This allows for more efficient direct communication without IPC.
 However, it does not allow for failure isolation or security sandboxing.